 Joanna Trotter, senior program officer at the Trust

 “We had already been funding in housing.
 Housing+ was our effort to say, ‘We recognize these intersections.
-We also recognize that organizations who are doing affordable housing are now dealing with, they want to partner.
+We also recognize that organizations who are doing affordable housing are dealing with a complex set of resident needs and they want to partner.
 At the same time, there’s less funding available.
-How do we, again, support the capacity to build the glue between partners who may not have the time or capacity to do that.’”
+How do we support partnerships between organizations who may not have yet have the resources or capacity currently to do that?’”

 “We really wanted to learn alongside everyone.
 We are funding policy advocacy and policy changes, funding interventions that are starting to evaluate if this is a health savings for managed care organizations.
 We are funding these kind of new financial interventions.
 There is a lot of interest in all of these different areas.
 That may change over time for us at the Trust, but we really wanted to contribute to a body of work that talked about these different levels.”

 Gladys Aguirre MSN, RN, nurse manager of the Community Education Department, Women’s Program and Volunteer Program, Amita Saints Mary and Elizabeth Medical Center, Amita Health

 “When we did our first community assessment, the community thinking that housing was really an issue for their health was very low.In the last two community assessments we have done, we’ve seen a big, big change.
 The hospitals are looking at housing because we can see now that the people of the community are understanding that housing has to do with everything else in their lives.
 The hospitals are, I think, looking at it.”